UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 The first time you push your code to a repository, GitHub will ask you to select the remote repository (i.e., your GitHub repository).
 Just copy the suggested push command (you will only need to do this once per assignment).

+git will also askyou for your gitHUb usernameand passwork the firsttime -- it should remember them after that -- until you try on a new machine.

 Asking Coding Questions
 =======================